Daily Music Writing Project

 sample score, playalong video

-4Left Hand TechniquesGLead Sheetdefinition, sample score
+4Left Hand TechniquesGLead Sheetdefinition, sample score2

-5On Top of SpaghettiCChord Melodyplayalong video
+5On Top of SpaghettiCChord Melodyplayalong video0, 1

 6Auld Lang Syne in F for low G ukuleleF, CChord Melodyplayalong video